4 Ways to Increase Your Cyber Security Defenses

 Passwords, although a safety precaution, can be easy to crack.
 Many users disregard the need for their passwords to be strong, repeatedly using things like their mother’s maiden name, their birthday, or their dog’s name.

 Multi-Factor Authentication (MFA) adds a layer of security so that even if a password is compromised, an intruder can still be stopped.
 There are different ways that MFA can be implemented, and there are authentication apps for both business and consumer use.

 Authenticators work because they ask for something that an imposter could not possibly have – something you know, something you have (like your phone), something you are (like your fingerprint), or your location.

 2. Train Your People to Spot Social Engineering Attempts

-As we get better at protecting accounts with technologies like multi-factor authentication, the bad guys are trying harder to bypass passwords entirely by using social engineering.
-Social Engineering uses deception and manipulation and to trick people into doing something that will give them access to an account or a network.
+As we get better at protecting accounts with technologies like MFA, the bad guys are trying harder to bypass passwords entirely by using social engineering.
+Social Engineering uses deception and manipulation to trick people into doing something that will give them access to an account or a network.

 The preferred method for social engineering is phishing which uses email as its delivery vehicle.
-The power of phishing is in the way that the messages resemble legitimate communications that a person might receive from an entity either inside or outside their organization.
+The power of phishing is that the messages resemble legitimate communications that a person might receive from an entity either inside or outside their organization.

-As a manager, you'll see both high-level and granular views at your biggest email phishing risk points, giving you the ability to manage it from there.
+As a manager, you’ll see both high-level and granular views of your most significant email phishing risk points, giving you the ability to manage it from there.

 Here's what that can look like: